Roderick Strong: World Tag Team Champion (2005–2008)

+Championship pursuits (2009–2011)

 At the 2009 DDT4 on May 22, Strong teamed with Bryan Danielson to make it to the final round for a third year in a row.
 They beat The Dynasty (Scott Lost and Joey Ryan) and the Motor City Machine Guns (Shelley and Chris Sabin) before losing to World Tag Team Champions The Young Bucks (Matt and Nick Jackson).
 Strong received his second PWG World Championship title shot on August 28, 2009, challenging Chris Hero, but was unable to win.
 That year, he also again made it to the final round of Battle of Los Angeles, losing the potential victory and vacant World Championship to Kenny Omega.

 On January 30, 2010, Strong wrestled Hero and Rob Van Dam in a three-way match at PWG's WrestleReunion 4 showcase.
 On April 10, he faced Richards for the World Championship, but went on to lose.
 On May 9, Strong was unable to make it to the DDT4 finals, losing in the opening round.
 At Seven on July 30, Strong was beaten by Danielson in a singles match.
 He entered the 2010 Battle of Los Angeles and beat Paul London in the opening round before losing to Claudio Castagnoli the next day.
 At All Star Weekend 8 – Night Two on May 28, 2011, Strong and former partner Aries lost a World Tag Team Championship title match against The Young Bucks.
 Strong entered the 2011 Battle of Los Angeles and was eliminated by Eddie Edwards in the opening round.
 On December 10, Strong defeated the debuting Amazing Red.

+The Dojo Bros (2012–2013)

 On April 21, 2012, Strong teamed with PWG debutant Sami Callihan at DDT4, but again lost before making it to the semifinals.
 He entered his seventh consecutive Battle of Los Angeles in September, beating Drake Younger in the opening round and losing to Ricochet in the quarterfinals.
-At Failure to Communicate on October 27, Strong defeated Rich Swann in Swann's debut match.
-At Mystery Vortex, which took place on December 1, Strong teamed with Eddie Edwards and earned back-to-back tag team victories; the duo first defeated The Young Bucks in the opening match, then beat World Tag Team Champions Super Smash Brothers (Player Uno and Stupefied) in a non-title bout.
+At Failure to Communicate on October 27, Strong defeated the debuting Rich Swann.
+At the inaugural Mystery Vortex, which took place on December 1, Strong teamed with Eddie Edwards and earned back-to-back tag team victories; the duo first defeated The Young Bucks in the opening match, then beat World Tag Team Champions Super Smash Brothers (Player Uno and Stupefied) in a non-title bout.